Cambridge University

 Accommodation: Engelsberg Iron Works, Sweden and Downing College, University of Cambridge, UK

-Financial Awards: Entry to the programme will be competitive, and generous scholarships (excluding transportation to Sweden and from Cambridge) will be awarded to successful applicants, thanks to the generosity of the Axel and Margaret Ax:son Johnson Foundation for Public Benefit.
-(No separate application is required to apply for funding.)
+*Financial Awards: Entry to the programme will be competitive, and generous scholarships (excluding transportation to Sweden and from Cambridge) will be awarded to successful applicants, thanks to the generosity of the Axel and Margaret Ax:son Johnson Foundation for Public Benefit.
+(There is no separate application required to apply for funding.)

 Programme Cost Inclusions:

-• Single occupancy accommodation at Engelsberg Iron Works when in Sweden and student accommodation at Downing College when in Cambridge
+• Single occupancy accommodation at Engelsberg Iron Works and a central Stockholm Hotel when in Sweden and single student accommodation at Downing College when in Cambridge

 • Daily lectures and studio sessions